JayaswalPrateek/Hotel-Ordering-CLI-App-cpp/README.md

 }
 ```

-- for debugging crashes and locating the function which caused unexpected behaviour(if any).
+- for debugging crashes and locating the function which caused unexpected behavior(if any).

 ```cpp
 string trimmer(string x)